27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 4. Woodlawn Lake Park – Cincinnati Ave

 Woodlawn Lake Park is a great place to relax and unwind.
-The park has long trees forming shaded areas.
-The fishing pond is stocked with many fish once every year.
+Its long trees form shaded areas.
+The fishing pond is stocked with fish once a year.

-This kids-friendly fishing spot also has a swimming pool, hiking and bicycle trails, restrooms, a community center, etc. Largemouth bass, Common carp, and Rio Grande Cichlid are the popular fishes of this waterbody.
+This kid-friendly fishing spot also has a swimming pool, hiking and bicycle trails, restrooms, a community center, and more.
+Largemouth bass, Common carp, and Rio Grande Cichlid are the popular fish of this waterbody.

 • Entry fee: Free.